 What the TREDs revealed was that Garrity was a seasoned informant whose records of working with law enforcement were hidden when he testified in 2006.

 DA prosecutors have argued that Garrity was a mere “listening post,” or that he did not actively attempt to elicit a confession from Rodriguez, and that there was no evidence that Garrity was trying to receive special treatment for working as an informant.

 The appeals court found that argument had no merit, noting the judge deciding the case did not receive an exhibit that documented Garrity’s history in the Orange County District Attorney’s “informant index.”

 “The TRED records provide the missing link,” the appeals court wrote.
 “They demonstrated Garrity regularly contacted [deputy sheriffs] to notify them he was eliciting information and in return [deputy sheriffs] moved him to ensure his safety.”

 Contact Thy Vo at email@example.com or follow her on Twitter @thyanhvo.

-An Almost 25-Year Trial Track Record On Your Side In Southern California’s Criminal CourtsJames M. Crawford is a born litigator, an advocate whose instincts and insights truly come alive at trial.
+An Over 25-Year Trial Track Record On Your Side In Southern California’s Criminal CourtsJames M. Crawford is a born litigator, an advocate whose instincts and insights truly come alive at trial.
 Defendants facing charges of financial crimes or fraud, drug crimes or violent crimes, theft or juvenile crimes, benefit from Mr. Crawford’s rapport with judges and juries.

 Government lawyers could be mounting a credible case against you even as you read this.
 Act now to retain experienced criminal defense representation by contacting our Law Offices of James M. Crawford.
 We are available to you right now, you may reach us by phone at (714) 538-0305 or you may email us through our contact page.